RenatoAlmeidaDev/RenatoAlmeidaDev.github.io/README.md

 # Hi there! 👋

-I'm Renato de Sousa Almeida, a front-end developer in training.
+I'm Renato Almeida, a front-end developer in training.
 Passionate about technology, web development and I am studying systems analysis and development at Unicesumar University.

 ## 🚀 Skills